 Also, NIH-funded scientists are trying to find ways to stop and reverse the cell damage caused by a spinal cord injury to help individuals recover their ability to move their muscles and other functions.

-Information also is available from the following organizations:
+Information may be available from the following resources: